mauvehed/kevvy/PRD.md

 - Provide clear user feedback for success, failure, and invalid usage.

 ### 4.3 Database Integration (`db_utils.py`)
-- Use `aiosqlite` for asynchronous database access.
+- Use standard `sqlite3` module (or consider `aiosqlite` if intensive async DB ops needed).
 - Implement functions for all required CRUD operations based on the schema in Section 3.
-- Ensure proper use of transactions where necessary.
+- Ensure proper handling of database connections and cursors.
-- Handle database schema creation and potential migrations (if evolving).
+- Handle database schema creation and potential migrations (like the ones already implemented).

 ### 4.4 API Integration (`nvd_client.py`, `cisa_kev_client.py`)
 - Maintain and potentially enhance existing API client classes.
 - Implement caching strategies (e.g., in-memory with TTL) for frequently accessed data like KEV entries or recent CVEs to reduce API load.
-- Implement fallback mechanisms if primary data sources fail (though NVD is currently the sole source for CVE details).

 ## 5. Future Considerations / Enhancements
 - Per-channel severity thresholds for CVE `on_message` alerts.